 In this article we explain why it’s safer to own your investments directly.

 Each Stockspot client owns their portfolio individually on their own individual HIN – it’s a safer way of investing and means you can get full tax benefits from your investments.
 Your portfolio is owned by you and managed for you according to the investment recommendation we provide based on your personal financial circumstances.
+Access to that portfolio is protected by mandatory two factor authentication, ensuring that only you can log in and initiate changes.

 Can I access my money whenever I need?